Our preservation metrics turn complex data into easy to understand numbers — Here's how it works.

 Mold Risk Score

-The Conserv mold risk score recognizes the temperature and relative humidity conditions that indicate mold.
+The Conserv mold risk score recognizes the temperature and relative humidity conditions that may encourage mold growth.

 The score ranges from No Risk to High Risk.
-Any indication of mold risk should be inspected visually.
+Spaces with indications of mold risk and collections in those spaces should be visually inspected for mold growth.

 Relative Damage KPI

-The Conserv relative damage score tells you how fast your collection is deteriorating compared to your target environment.
+The Conserv relative damage score suggests how fast your collection is deteriorating compared to the estimated deterioration rate in your target environment.

-A score of 1.15 means damage is occuring 15% faster than expected; a score of 0.50 means damage is occuring 50% slower than expected.
+A score of 1.15 means damage is occurring 15% faster than would be expected under optimal conditions; a score of 0.50 means damage is occurring 50% slower than expected.

 Credit for this approach goes to Tim Padfield.

-The pest occurence index is a research product from Jane Henderson and Christian Baars.
-The metric takes into account the number of pest monitors and space size to normalize pest counts.
+The pest occurrence index is a research product from Jane Henderson and Christian Baars.
+The metric takes into account factors that may skew pest count data, like the number of pest monitors and space size, to normalize pest counts.

 Baars, Christian and Henderson, Jane 2020.
 Novel ways of communicating museum pest monitoring data: practical implementation.
 Presented at: Integrated Pest Management (IPM) for Cultural Heritage, Stockholm, Sweden, 21–23 May 2019.